Cristina-SM/Discord-Bot-Genshin-Impact/README.md

 ## Usage

-Currently, the world of Teyvat enter your discord.
+The world of Teyvat enter your discord.

 ### Permissions: